-Microsoft allows you to install Windows 10 or reinstall Windows 10 using an ISO file.
+Microsoft allows you to install Windows 11 or Windows 10 or reinstall the OS using an ISO file.
 Whenever you are downloading the ISO file from the Microsoft ISO download web page, or creating an installation media, you will see options to select the language.
 Microsoft offers more than 100 languages which you can choose from provided you have a valid license.
 For some users, selecting a language is a no-brainer step, while for users who live in English-speaking countries, this step can be quite confusing.
-The reason is that the ISO download page will provide you with two options Windows 10 English and English International.
+The reason is that the ISO download page will provide you with two options English and English International.
 Choosing the right language between the two options can be confusing for many.

 Generally speaking, there are far more similarities between the two versions than differences.
 If you are unable to decide between the options, you are in the right place.
-In this article, we explain the difference between Windows 10 English and English International and, help you understand which one best suits for your region.
+In this article, we explain the difference between English and English International in the Windows OS and, help you understand which one best suits your region.

-Windows 10 English and English Internation have the same features and functionality.
-However, it has a few minor differences when it comes to default settings and spellings.
+Windows English and English Internation have the same features and functionality.
+However, there are a few minor differences when it comes to default settings and spellings.
 If you live in the UK, US, or any other English-speaking country and find it confusing to select between the language English and English International, read further to get the clear difference between the two.

 Hope this clarifies the subject.